jbu/jbu/cv.md

 - Gold Duke of Edinburgh award.
 Also became an assessor.
 - School captian of 'Adventure Training' (risk sports)
 - Crucifer at Guildford Cathedral.
-Briefly.

 # Publications